jakobzhao/geog371/lectures/lec14/readme.md

 **Learning Objectives**

 - Understand the structure of tile system;
-- How to create catch via GeoWebCache; and
-- Generate tiles using QTiles (hands-on).
+- Generate tiles using QTiles

 # 1. Overview